Custom Shade Matching Service

-Contact our specialist get more information about 'Custom Shade Service' for your patient.
-Check our Shade Service Info
+Contact our specialist get more information about ‘Custom Shade Service’ for your patient.
+Check out our Shade Service Info Guidelines.

 There are certain step-by-step keys to look for in the shade-matching process.
 First, the enamel overlay and translucency color should be examined all the way to the gingival area, noting especially how thick the effect is inside the dentin color.
 The value and chroma must also be noted—how high, low, or different are they?
 With a traditional shade guide, the technician is not able to accurately account for this information, which means it will need to be recorded separately.